EmiliyaTakhirova/Advanced-CSS-SASS/README.md

 # Advanced CSS and SASS: Udemy
 Advanced CSS and SASS on Udemy

-Site name: the Natours.
+Site name: the Natours |
-Audience: tourists and adventurous people.
+Audience: tourists and adventurous people |
-Design: Jonas Schmedtmann
+Design: Jonas Schmedtmann |
 Developer: Emiliya Takhirova

 This site collects all resources and tasks mastered during a training course on Advanced CSS and SASS.